You are here

 with the patronage of the Centro Interuniversitario di Econometria (CIdE) & of the Associazione Italiana di Econometria (SIdE).

-Please note that the fees does not include accommodation.
-The hotels raccomended in the document found in the download area are located in the immediate neighborhood of the Palazzo Cavalli Franchetti.
+Please note that the fee does not include accommodation.
+Find a list of recommended hotels located in walking distance from the winter school location in the download area, located in the top right corner of this page.

-The tuition fees are of 600 € for participants from academic institutions, 1,200 € for participants from non academic institutions.
-Fees include coffee/tea breaks and lunch.
+The tuition fees are of 600 € for participants from academic institutions, 1200 € for participants from non-academic institutions.
+Fees include coffee/tea breaks and lunches.
 Fees do not include accommodation or dinner.

-To apply, candidates are invited to fill in the online form by November 12th, 2014 (please note that a one page CV is required).
-The final decision about the list of applicants admitted to the course will be made by the end of November 2014.
-In order for the application to be considered valid, full payments must be received by December 20th, 2014.
+To apply, candidates are invited to fill in the online form by November 22nd, 2015 (please note that a one-page CV is required).
+The final decision about the list of applicants admitted to the course will be made by the end of the first week of December 2015.
+In order for the application to be considered valid, full payments must be received by December 21st, 2015.